 SSI Work Incentives

 SSI law includes several work incentives, some of which apply only to SSI recipients and not to Social Security beneficiaries.
 Some incentives help you to work and continue to receive SSI.
 Others are designed to help you eventually return to work at a level you no longer need SSI.
 Some of the incentives may serve both functions at one time or another.
-SSI work incentives include Impairment-Related Work Expenses for the disabled, work expenses for the blind, the Student Earned Income Exclusion, the Ticket to Work, and the Plan to Achieve Self-support.
+SSI work incentives include Impairment-Related Work Expenses (IRWE’s) for the disabled, work expenses for the blind, the Student Earned Income Exclusion (SEIE), the Ticket to Work, and the Plan to Achieve Self-support (PASS).

 The Ticket to Work program is free and voluntary.
 The program connects you with a network of vocational specialists in state agencies and private companies.
-Some examples of services that are available through the Ticket to Work program are return-to-work planning, job-search assistance, and other support services that you may need to obtain and keep a job.
-If you are using a Ticket to Work, in some circumstances, your claim will not be reviewed for medical recovery.
+Some examples of services that are available through the Ticket to Work program are return-to-work planning, job-search assistance, education and training and support services that you may need to obtain and keep a job.
+If you are using a Ticket to Work, in some circumstances your claim will not be reviewed for medical recovery.
 More detailed information about the Ticket to Work is available in our article What Should I Know about the Social Security Disability Ticket to Work Program?

 Continuation of Medicaid